 To wrap up the day the Mayor of Greater Manchester invited two influencers of sustainable living to the stage, Mark ‘Bez’ Berry and actor Peter Gunn from ITV’s Coronation Street.

 A commitment session summarised the hopes for the future, with some of Greater Manchester’s major players and stakeholders committing to support the plan.

-Make your commitment, linking in with our aims and ambitions for the Five-Year Environment Plan, today.
+Make your commitment, linking in with our aims and ambitions for the Five-Year Environment Plan (PDF), today.